public-accountability/littlesis-main/ansible/README.md

 mysql -D littlesis < path/to/littlesis.sql
 ```

-## Setup replication
+### Setup replication

-### Prepare a backup
+#### Prepare a backup

-To transfer a backup from the main database to the replicant we will transfer the files via a Digital Ocean volume, using the volume much like an external harddrive.
+To transfer a backup from the main database to the replicant, I used a Digital Ocean volume like an external harddrive.

 First create a DigitalOcean volume to store the backup on (~100gb), and then attach it to the main database droplet.